cynrio/JavaAssignmentSolved/readme.md

 ## Question 5: spring boot app `hello` is provided separately.

 You can run that solution independently.
+Database `maybank-db` should be created beforehand.

 ## Question 6: Implemented `CustomerAddressApp` under package `customerApp`

 This app is following MVC structure and provides the required features.
+`scripts.sql` is provided for creating database and tables required for this app.
+If you want to use your own credentials, you can update `DBConnection.java` file.